-If time allows, use the following activity to expand the discussion about how God's grace is at work in our daily lives.
+Use the following activity to expand the discussion about how God's grace is at work in our lives every day.

-- Distribute white or light-colored construction paper and colored pencils or markers. - Direct the candidates to write the letters of the word grace in a decorative style vertically on the left side of their paper. - Have the young people write a phrase about grace starting with each letter.
-Phrases can describe grace or how it is at work in their lives. - Call on volunteers to share their statements for each of the letters. - Display the acrostics around the classroom throughout the study of this unit.
+- Distribute white or light-colored construction paper and colored pencils or markers. - Direct the candidates to write the letters of the word grace in a decorative style vertically on the left side of their paper. - Have the students write a phrase about grace starting with each letter.
+Phrases can describe grace or how it is at work in their lives. - Call on volunteers to share their statements for each of the letters. - Display the students' acrostics around the classroom throughout the study of this unit.